 Shrimp are delicious, but they have a concise shelf life.
 Learn how to grill shrimp perfectly so they taste great!

-The Maillard reaction, which creates the distinctive flavor of grilled foods through the formation of deep brown grill marks and seared spots, is best achieved through high heat, typically at temperatures of 300°F (150°C) or above.
+However, the Maillard reaction, which creates the distinctive flavor of grilled foods through the formation of deep brown grill marks and seared spots, is best achieved through high heat, typically at temperatures of 300°F (150°C) or above.

 Shrimp ends up being very clammy, and since the Maillard sautéing response can’t start to occur until surface dampness has vanished, you want a lot of high hotness to get those shrimp caramelised and delightful.
 Then again, shrimp meat is likewise very fragile.